10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-The elegant bronzeback mostly lives in forest, preferring lowland rainforests below 600 metres in altitude, rather than misty mountainous rainforest.
-They lack any form of venom, not even a secret anticoagulant toxin in their saliva.
-They’re also easy to handle when picked up, snapping briefly, but calming down rapidly.
+The elegant bronzeback mainly lives in forests, especially lowland rainforests below 600 metres in altitude, rather than misty mountain rainforests.
+They lack any form of venom, not even a secret anticoagulant hidden in their saliva.
+They’re also easy to handle when picked up.
+They might snap briefly, but tend to calm down rapidly.

 10 Collared reed snake